abaasi256/AWS-Health-Advice-Chatbot/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Implement voice or cloud improvements
+3. Implement Lambda or voice improvements
 4. Submit a pull request

 ---